Classic FM broadcasts two exclusive programmes with HRH The Prince of Wales

 “Across four hours, we will hear about, as well as celebrate, his passion for classical music, with a repertoire featuring work from many of his musical patronages and specially chosen by him for our listeners.”

-A Royal Appointment will be broadcast on Monday 25 (tonight) and Tuesday 26 May (tomorrow), from 8pm to 10pm, on Classic FM – available across the UK on 100-102 FM, DAB digital radio and TV, at ClassicFM.com and on Global Player.
+A Royal Appointment was broadcast on Monday 25 and Tuesday 26 May, from 8pm to 10pm, on Classic FM – available across the UK on 100-102 FM, DAB digital radio and TV, at ClassicFM.com and on Global Player.
 Catch up now at globalplayer.com.